 Once done, you will see the following window:

-Click on the Get Started button and you have your Google Chrome on Debian 12.
+Click on the Get Started button and you have your Google Chrome.

-Step 4 – How to Run Google Chrome as root on Linux?
+Step 4 – Run Google Chrome as root on Debian Linux

 Google Chrome on Linux will not be run as the root user.
 If you want to use it as the root user, you must edit the Goole Chrome file as shown below: